exactly-once/Home/content/posts/model-checking-exactly-once.md

 ### Modelling exactly-once

-We are not going to look at the specification line-by-line - we encourage all the readers to have a look at the [srouce code](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) for the complete picture.
+We are not going to look at the specification line-by-line - we encourage all the readers to have a look at the [source code](https://github.com/exactly-once/model-checking/blob/15b007f5ce403f1e4f8bd0a52bf73abee9085570/exactly_once_none_atomic.tla) for the complete picture.
 We used PlusCal to create the model - a Pascal-like language that gets transpiled to TLA+ by the toolbox.
 We think PlusCal makes it easier to understand the logic of the algorithm - especially for the newcomers.

 [The specification](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) models a system with the following attributes: